-Destroying a Connection Pool
+8.1.3.4 Destroying a Connection Pool

-The manager's destroyConnectionPool method stops a connection pool and removes it from the connection pool manager.
+The destroyConnectionPool method of the UCP Manager stops a connection pool and removes it from the connection pool manager.
 A pool name is used as a parameter to determine which pool to destroy.
 The pool name is defined as a pool property on the pool-enabled data source.